mslopezg/toyLDA/README.md

 # toyLDA
 This is a toy implementation of an Latent Dirichlet Allocation model for Topic modeling.

+## Assumptions made:

+I decided to make an assumption to simplify my implementation of the model.
+I assumed that any input of documents were going to have the same number of words.
+I address this assumption in a comment in the __init__ definition in the LDA class.

 ## How to use: